nullptrT/bibtex2website/README.md

-# BibTeX2WebsiteGenerator
+# BibTeX2Website
-#### A program that can generate an ordered website out of BibTeX files
+#### A program and library that can generate an ordered website out of BibTeX files
-##### v1.0.0
+##### v1.2.0

-This program creates an ordered website from a directory and its subdirectories out of the BibTeX files in these directories.
+This program creates an ordered html file from a directory and its subdirectories out of the BibTeX files in these directories.
+You can add some css to it or integrate it into your own website.

 ### LICENSES

-This program is licensed under the conditions of the GPLv3.
+This program is licensed under the conditions of the GPLv3 except its libraries and the Qt5Gui, which are usable under the conditions of the LGPLv3.

 * Copyright (C) 2018 Sebastian Lau <lauseb644@gmail.com>

-BibTeX2WebsiteGenerator uses libraries and programs of 3rd parties:
+BibTeX2Website uses libraries and programs of 3rd parties:
-* BibTeX2WebsiteGenerator uses LibLogC++ under the terms of the LGPL3 license.
+* BibTeX2Website uses LibLogC++ under the terms of the LGPL3 license.

 The 3rd party programs and licenses are included in the folder `3rdparty`